openstatusHQ/vercel-edge-ping/README.md

 We want to provide you a lightweight version of [OpenStatus](https://openstatus.dev) to monitor your services.
 No library.
 No UI.
 No maintenance.

-Therefore, we will be using Vercel Edge runtime to monitor your services across 18 regions with a simple one-click deployment.
+Therefore, we will be using Vercel Edge runtime to monitor your services across 18 regions as simple as possible.

 Choose your [configuration](#configuration) and be ready in 5min to monitor your website or API services.